-McCaffery showed in 2019 why he is arguably the best running back in the NFL.
+McCaffrey showed in 2019 why he is arguably the best running back in the NFL.
 He had a 1,000-1,000 season, and that is something that does not happen often.
 He carried a bad Panthers offense and made them decent.
 He is such a valuable player, and that is why he got extended.

 Henry, along with Ryan Tannehill and A.J.
 Brown, made the Titans a formidable opponent.
 Going 9-7 once again, the Titans surprised everyone by beating the Patriots and Ravens on their way to an AFC Championship loss to the Chiefs.
 In their two playoff wins, it was Henry who bowled through the top defenses of the Patriots and Ravens.
 He needs an extension soon.

 McCaffrey is more talented, but this guy is a beast.
-He basically got the Titans through the playoffs going against the toughest teams.
+He basically got the Titans through the playoffs, going against the toughest teams.
 He proved why he's the king.

-Jacobs was a 1,000 yard rusher his rookie season, and only looks to get better as the Raiders settle in Las Vegas.
+Jacobs was a 1,000-yard rusher his rookie season and only looks to get better as the Raiders settle in Las Vegas.

 If you picked him in fantasy football, he paid off big time.
-He had 200+ attempts, over 1,000 yards.
-10 touchdowns on the ground and 5 touchdowns in the air.
-He was a major factor on the Ravens offense obviously not as highlighted as Lamar Jackson because he's on his own level and deserves credit but Mark Ingram deserves some credit as well.
-He played some very solid football last year
+He had 200+ attempts, over 1,000 yards, 10 touchdowns on the ground, and 5 touchdowns in the air.
+He was a major factor in the Ravens' offense.
+Obviously, he's not as highlighted as Lamar Jackson because Jackson is on his own level and deserves credit, but Mark Ingram deserves some credit as well.
+He played some very solid football last year.